Gravitational waves from inflation with antisymmetric tensor field: Evolution of the gravitational wave equation

-However to obtain the exact solution, all the differentiation in Eq. (\ref{ega7}) are done with respect to a new variable $x = - k\eta $ followed by a redefinition $v_e \to \bar{v}_e = x^{-1/2} v_e$.
+The exact solutions can be obtained by rewriting Eq. (\ref{ega7}) in terms of a new variable $x = - k\eta $ followed by a redefinition $v_e \to \bar{v}_e = x^{-1/2} v_e$.
 Now Eq. (\ref{ega7}) can be written in the form of Bessel's differential equation given by